YijunBao/SUNS2_ANE_paper_reproduction/README.md

 * SUNS1_data_Tenaspis_noSF.bat: Trainand test SUNS1 without spatial filtering on the Tenaspis dataset.
 * SUNS1_data_CNMFE.bat: Train and test SUNS1 on the CNMF-E dataset.
 * SUNS1_data_CNMFE_noSF.bat: Train and test SUNS1 without spatial filtering on the CNMF-E dataset.
 Users can skip the training steps and directly run the testing steps using the training results that we provided.
+If the training get hung after finishing CNN training and starting parameter optimization (i.e., you see `Using thresh_pmap=` but the CPU utilization dropped to zero), please go to the folder `split_version` and run the corresponding scripts instead.

 # ANE
 Additional neuron extraction (ANE) is a supplementary algorithm developed in MATLAB and python to locate small or dim neurons missed by SUNS.
 It started from the output masks of SUNS2, and used hierarchical clustering and CNN discrimination to extract additional neurons.
+They python portions of the program can be run in the SUNS environment installed before.

 We compiled a series of code running in sequence to Windows bat files, including training and testing ANE on each dataset:
 * ANE_train_demo.bat: Train ANE on the demo dataset.